GETProtocol/subgraph/README.md

 At this point you should now have a local graph-node available for local development and you can continue to deploy the get-protcol-subgraph to your local cluster.

-1. `yarn add cli-graph` to install the Graph CLI to interact with the graph-node container.
+1. `yarn install` to install dependencies.
-2. `yarn add mustache` to install mustache which is used to create the subgraph configuration files.
-3. `yarn prepare:production` to prepare the subgraph configuration files.
+2. `yarn prepare:production` to prepare the subgraph configuration files.
 (More information in the "Deployment" chapter below)
-4. `yarn codegen` to generate the neccesary code for deployment.
+3. `yarn codegen` to generate the neccesary code for deployment.
-5. `yarn create:local` to create the local graph namespace.
+4. `yarn create:local` to create the local graph namespace.
-6. `yarn deploy:local` to deploy the graph to the local instance.
+5. `yarn deploy:local` to deploy the graph to the local instance.

 The local GraphiQL explorer can be found at http://localhost:8000/subgraphs/name/get-protocol-subgraph/graphql.
 Follow the terminal logs from the `docker compose up` command to follow progress on the indexing.